ICanBoogie/HTTP/README.md

 ### Patching helpers

 Helpers can be patched using the `Helpers::patch()` method.
-This is how [ICanBoogie](http://icanboogie.org) patches the `get_dispatcher()` helper to use a unique request dispatcher, which is initialized with some dispatchers:
+This is how [ICanBoogie](http://icanboogie.org) patches the `get_dispatcher()` helper to provide its own request dispatcher, which is initialized with some user dispatchers:

 ```php
 <?php